anomaly-ensemble-app/Anomaly_Ensemble_App/README.md

 If any support needed, the authors can be contacted by e-mail @volvo.com.

 ## Software license ##
-AnomalyDetectionApp is released under the MIT License.
+Anomaly_Ensemble_App is released under the MIT License.